castle-engine/cge-www/htdocs/doc/README.md

 -> in effect, this shows

-  doc/build_tool.html (on production)
+  `doc/build_tool.html` (on production, already processed to HTML)

-  doc/build_tool.adoc | processed by asciidoctor (on development)
+  `doc/build_tool.adoc` (on development, this processed by AsciiDoctor to HTML each time you access the `doc.php?page=xxx`)

-After doing changes, be sure to "make" (to refresh HTMLs for development, also it allows to see AsciiDoctor errors).
+On production, after doing any changes, we make sure to execute `make` (to refresh HTMLs, also it allows to see AsciiDoctor errors).

 Naming convention:
 - all lowercase